liquidprompt/liquidprompt/docs/functions/data.rst

    .. versionchanged:: 2.0
       Return method changed from stdout.

+.. function:: _lp_dirstack() -> var:lp_dirstack

+    Returns true if directory stack support is enabled and the directory stack contains more than one directory.
+In that case, the return variable is set to the number of directories on the stack.

+    Can be enabled by :attr:`LP_ENABLE_DIRSTACK`.

+    .. versionadded:: 2.0

 .. function:: _lp_error() -> var:lp_error

    Returns ``true`` if the last user shell command returned a non-zero exit